 - If a few extra pounds are present with the acne, best consult a gynaecologist.
 There may be a pathology called polycystic ovary syndrome.

 In general, acne should disappear at the end of adolescence.

 The sexual organs develop during puberty.

 Did you know pubic hair serves to protect the genitals from bacteria?
 They help keep the body temperature stable in the genital area.
 They help protect against infections.
-They state the achievement of sexual maturity and reduces irritation during sex.
+They state the achievement of sexual maturity and reduce irritation during sex.